This post has been medically reviewed by Dr. Sarah Mathis, D.O.

 When taking a really high-quality CoQ10, watch out for insomnia.
 Some tricks to beat it are below!

-- Take your doses spread out- 100mg at a time, with at least an hour in between each dose.
+- Take your doses of medicine spread out- 100mg at a time, with at least an hour in between each dose.
 More than 100mg at a time and your body may not absorb it all of it, and it will be wasted.

 - Take them spaced out in the morning so you don’t get insomnia at night.
 I try to avoid taking CoQ10 after noon, some people can take until 5pm.
 So, for three doses, it would be something like 7 am, 8:30 am, 10 am.